-During construction, surface water quality monitoring would be conducted at sites along the ephemeral drainage lines (SW1 to SW7) (when flowing) for pH, electrical conductivity (EC), suspended solids, anions (SO4, alkalinity), cations (Na, K, Ca, Mg) and selected metals (AI, As, Cd, Cu, Co, Cr, Fe, Mn, Ni, Pb, Zn) and nutrients.
-Sampling would be conducted within 24 hours of a rainfall event and weekly thereafter (where safe access is available).
+During construction, surface water quality monitoring will be conducted at sites along the ephemeral drainage lines (SW1 to SW7) (when flowing) for pH, electrical conductivity (EC), total suspended solids, anions (SO4, alkalinity), cations (Na, K, Ca, Mg) and selected total and dissolved metals (Al, As, Cd, Cu, Co, Cr, Fe, Mn, Ni, Pb, Zn).
+Sampling will be conducted within 24 hours of a rainfall event and weekly thereafter (where safe access is available).
 The proposed locations of the surface water quality monitoring sites (SW1 to SW7) are shown on Figure 6.